Community & Recreation Resources

 For more than 40 years the National Recreation and Parks Association (NRPA) has advocated the importance of thriving,National Recreation and Parks Association local park systems, the opportunity for all Americans to lead healthy, active lifestyles, and the preservation of great community places.

 Cub Scout Pack 630 of Essex Junction is one of the most active packs in the state.
-Boys in kindergarten through 5th grade participate in various adventures, including building pinewood derby cars, overnight trips to museums, family camping weekends, swimming, hiking, fishing, climbing, STEM projects and more.
+Boys and Girls in kindergarten through 5th grade participate in various adventures, including building pinewood derby cars, overnight trips to museums, family camping weekends, hiking, fishing, climbing, STEM projects, community service projects, and more.
 Dens have monthly meetings with a joint monthly pack meeting and optional monthly outings and service projects.
 Scouting is like a one-stop shop to get a little bit of all sorts of activities and life skills while building character.
-For more information contact our Cubmaster Peter Pelaia or visit our website.

 At Essex CHIPS (Community Helping to Inspire People to Succeed) & Teen Center, youth work in collaboration with adults to find the best ideas and solutions to the challenges that face our community.
 Together, we deliver youth programming, parent education, substance abuse prevention campaigns, and direct local healthy living initiatives.
 Our mission is to unite the community in an environment where people are empowered to make healthy choices through youth-adult partnerships, youth leadership, and civic engagement.